focusretreatcenter/website/content/2023/technical-debt-with-chelsea-troy/index.md

   - Folks can indicate interest with an email and there's no commitment associated with this.
   - This phase was completed January/February 2023
 - ➡**Phase 2**: Reservations
-  - We are in this phase currently, February 2023
+  - We are in this phase currently, March 2023
   - We are accepting refundable deposits to establish a quorum of participants.
     - The retreat is still tentative in this phase.
 Deposits will be fully refunded if the retreat does not happen.
 Do not book travel yet in this phase.
 - **Phase 3**: Book the retreat